Chicago: 18th century: Potawatomi, Jean Baptiste Point du Sable

 The first known permanent settler in Chicago was a trader, Jean Baptiste Point du Sable.
 Du Sable was of African descent, perhaps born in the French colony of Saint-Domingue (Haiti), and he established the settlement in the 1780s.
-He is commonly known as the "Founder of Chicago."
+He is commonly known as the "Founder of Chicago".

 In 1795, following the victory of the new United States in the Northwest Indian War, an area that was to be part of Chicago was turned over to the U.S. for a military post by native tribes in accordance with the Treaty of Greenville.

+19th century: Growth, major engineering projects

+1800–1849: Indian removal, first railroad and canal

 In 1803, the U.S. Army constructed Fort Dearborn, which was destroyed during the War of 1812 in the Battle of Fort Dearborn by the Potawatomi before being later rebuilt.

-After the War of 1812, the Ottawa, Ojibwe, and Potawatomi tribes ceded additional land to the United States in the 1816 Treaty of St. Louis.
+The Odawa, Ojibwe, and Potawatomi tribes ceded additional land to the United States in the 1816 Treaty of St. Louis.
 The Potawatomi were forcibly removed from their land after the 1833 Treaty of Chicago and sent west of the Mississippi River as part of the federal policy of Indian removal.